emredagli/physics-constants-explorer/README.md

 ## Researches

-Some well-known physical constant values were searched and verified by using this program.
+Some well-known physical constant values were explored and verified by using this program.

-Unknown physical constants like Newtonian Constant of Gravitation (G) are also researched under the same [./research](./research) folder.
+Unknown physical constants like Newtonian Constant of Gravitation (G) were also explored under the same [./research](./research) folder.

 ## Resources